COSC3020/tsp-local-search-reis-iken/README.md

 **MY ANSWER:**

-If I am correct, I believe that the number of possible swaps there could be is $n^2$, which should mean that the outer while loop could run for about $n^2$ iterations.
+If I am correct, I believe that we cannot specify how many times the while loop iterates for.
+It is not an infinite value, but rather it is finite, yet unbounded.
 Within this while loop, we have 2 nested loops that iterate over all the elements in the currentRoute array.
 So this part of our code gives us the expression $n^2$.
 So we have $n^2$ iterations of $n^2$...

-So, I believe our worst-case asymptotic time complexity should be $\Theta(n^4)$.
+So, I believe our worst-case asymptotic time complexity should be $\Theta($unbounded$(n^2))$ - essentially unbounded.

 In terms of memory, I believe our worst case is when the distance matrix has the dimensions n x n, meaning the asymptotic memory complexity should be $\Theta(n^2)$.